eviltester/thingifier/challenger/src/main/resources/content/practice-sites.md

 - A simple data structure to avoid personal data.
 - No Authentication required for updates.
 - Update requests are supported (`POST, PUT, DELETE`).
-- Two OpenAPI specification files: one for using the APi, one to support testing
+- Two OpenAPI specification files: one for using the API, one to support testing

 ---